Teen Treatment Programs in California

 Anorexia Nervosa

 Anorexia nervosa involves severe food restriction leading to significantly low body weight, along with an intense fear of gaining weight and a distorted body image.
 Teens with anorexia often see themselves as overweight even when underweight.
-They may engage in ritualistic eating behaviors, such as cutting food into tiny pieces, eating very slowly, or avoiding entire food groups.
+They may demonstrate such symptoms as engaging in ritualistic eating behaviors, such as cutting food into tiny pieces, eating very slowly, or avoiding entire food groups.
 The physical consequences can be severe, including bone loss, heart problems, and stunted growth during these critical developmental years.

 Bulimia Nervosa